Sam Curran

 Curran made his Test and One Day International debuts in 2018, and his Twenty20 International debut in 2019.
 He was part of the England team that won the 2022 T20 World Cup, taking the most wickets for England at the tournament and was named Player of the Tournament.
 He plays as a left-handed all-rounder, bowling medium fast.
-He holds the English record for best T20I figures, 5–10 against Afghanistan in 2022.
+He holds the English record for the best T20I bowling figures, 5–10 against Afghanistan in 2022.
+In the 2023 Cricket World Cup, Curran became the first English bowler to take a wicket off the first ball on World Cup debut.

 Early life and education

-Sam Curran was born on 3 June 1998 in Northampton, England to former Zimbabwe international cricketer Kevin Curran and mother Sarah Curran, while his father played county cricket for Northamptonshire.
-He is the brother of Surrey and England cricketer Tom Curran, and Northamptonshire cricketer Ben Curran.
+Sam Curran was born on 3 June 1998 in Northampton, England, as the third son of the former Zimbabwe international cricketer Kevin Curran and his wife Sarah (while his father played county cricket for Northamptonshire).

+He is the youngest brother of a Surrey and England cricketer Tom Curran, and Zimbabwe batsman Ben Curran.

 He grew up in Zimbabwe and was educated at Springvale House, Marondera and St. George's College, Harare.

 He spent his early years on the family farm in Rusape before the family left the farm during a period of land reform in Zimbabwe.
 In 2012, he moved to England and was educated at Wellington College, Berkshire.